Madsen-s-research-group/msmjax/README.md

 **msmJAX** is an implementation of the multilevel summation method (MSM) with B-spline interpolation for the evaluation of electrostatic interactions in Python, built on Google JAX.

+The implementation is mostly based on Ref.
+1, with additional inputs from Refs.
+2 and 3.

 ## Installation

 ## Getting started

+[//]: # (TODO)
 **TODO: Correct link to github pages**

 Quick-start tutorials and documentation can be found on the [GitHub pages](TODO).